fledo/amenu/README.md

 Installation
 ------------

 Download and run the [amenu.exe](https://github.com/fledo/amenu/releases/latest) or clone the [repo](https://github.com/fledo/amenu/) and run amenu.ahk.
-The directories defined in [default.ini](https://github.com/fledo/amenu/blob/master/settings/default.ini) will be scanned for exe files.
+The [default paths](settings/paths.ini) will be scanned for exe files.

 Usage
 -----